Immanuel Wilkins: Life and work

 Wilkins is a member of a quartet with Dezron Douglas, Johnathan Blake, and The Generation Gap and the formations of Philip Dizack and Noam Wiesenberg.
 He also contributed to Good Vibes' first two albums KingMaker (2019) and Who Are You?
 (2020), as well as Johnathan Blake's 2021 album, Homeward Bound (2021) and Kalia Vandever's 2022 album, Regrowth.

+Wilkins was featured on a cover of "Sleigh Ride" on the 2024 charity Christmas album A Philly Special Christmas Party by The Philly Specials.

+For 2026 Grammy Awards, he received a nomination for the album Blues Blood in the Best Alternative Jazz Album category.